HoneyLight/Cap-hpi-landing-page-clone/README.md

 # Cap-hpi-landing-page-clone
-collaborated with Emmanuel Chris to clone the Cap-hpi landing page.
+collaborated with Emmanuel Chris to clone the Cap-hpi landing page using html and css.